 Find out more about why the MGEU is the best choice for health care support workers.

 A strong voice for technical and professional workers

 - Dietitians, who make sure hospital patients get healthy meals that support their recovery;

-- Occupational therapists and physiotherapists, who help people overcome injury and regain the use of their bodies; and
+- Occupational therapists and physiotherapists, who help people overcome injury and regain the use of their bodies;

 That's why MGEU is speaking out.